-This post was written by Jennifer Miranda and Bri Vigil, recent graduates of Wellesley College who took a Calderwood Seminar on public writing taught by WCW Senior Research Scientist Linda Charmaraman, Ph.D.
+This post was written by Becky Chen, a member of the Wellesley College Class of 2023 who took a Calderwood Seminar on public writing taught by WCW Senior Research Scientist Linda Charmaraman, Ph.D.

 It was 1 a.m.
 I was performing a nightly ritual: lying in bed scrolling through TikTok.
 I came across a video with the title “5 Signs You Have ADHD” that listed things like forgetfulness, inability to tell a story in a linear manner, and distraction as symptoms of attention deficit hyperactivity disorder (ADHD).
 To my surprise, I found myself feeling incredibly aligned with the video.
 In the comments, people expressed feelings of validation—of “feeling seen.”
 As a college student, I was surprised and taken aback but intrigued by the possibility that I had a disorder that could explain some of the experiences I’ve had.

 The hashtag #ADHD has garnered 14.5 billion views on TikTok, the social media platform that 67% of teens are on.
 When you search this hashtag, you can find videos that contain resources, skits, advocacy, and community-building related to ADHD.
 These videos have been credited with destigmatizing and deconstructing the shame that can often be attached to people with ADHD, while also raising concerns among professionals about how easily misinformation can spread.

 One of the main reasons for concern is the increase in teens turning to social media to self-diagnose themselves with mental illness.
 In the comments section of many of these videos, you can see comments that echo the sentiment I had of thinking I have ADHD.